-For example, a CPG company is seeing an uptick in product demand which is driving up the demand for raw materials.
-The volume of purchase orders has gone up and the manual process is not scaling up with the volume.
+For example, a CPG company is seeing an uptick in product demand, driving up the demand for raw materials.
+The volume of purchase orders has gone up, and the manual process is not scaling up.

-Sometimes a change in process is driving the need for better automation.
+Sometimes a change in the process drives the need for better automation.

-For example, A company realized that they are spending $50,000 in office supplies annually.
-The purchase is happening from 3 different vendors and the company can save up to 20% by consolidating the vendors down to one.
+For example, A company realized they are spending $50,000 in office supplies annually.
+The purchase is happening from 3 different vendors, and the company can save up to 20% by consolidating the vendors down to one.

-Easier said than done, so they need a process that will drive the users to the right vendor all the time and ensure that they can save money due to reduced cost.
+Easier said than done, so they need a process that will always drive the users to the right vendor and ensure they can save money due to reduced cost.

-This is one of the common scenarios we see and the need is very evident with the finance teams.
+This is a common scenario, and the need is very evident with the finance teams.

 A typical process for startups and small companies is that they generally don’t issue purchase orders.

-Someone would call the vendor and once the product or service is delivered, the invoice is sent by the vendor to the finance team.
+Someone would call the vendor, and once the product or any additional service is delivered, the invoice is sent by the vendor to the finance team.

-The finance team is then left with figuring out who this invoice is for, whose budget this is going to hit and whether this was an approved purchase.
+The finance team is then left with figuring out who this invoice is for, whose budget this will hit, and whether this was an approved purchase.
 Sounds familiar!